SalyczeQ/spring-data-r2dbc-extension/README.md

 - `net.lecousin.reactive.data.relational.annotations.JoinTable` can be used for a many to many (n-n) relationship when no additional field is required on the join table.
 The join table will be automatically created with the 2 foreign keys.
 This allows to join directly between 2 tables with many to many relationship in a transparent manner.
 - `org.springframework.data.annotation.CreatedDate` and `org.springframework.data.annotation.LastModifiedDate` can be used to automatically store respectively the creation date and modification date.
-It can be used with a column of type `Long`, `Instant`, `LocalDate`, `LocalTime` or `LocalDateTime`. `OffsetTime` and `ZonedDateTime` can be used except for MySql that does not support columns with timezone information.
+It can be used with a column of type `Long`, `Instant`, `LocalDate`, `LocalTime` or `LocalDateTime`. `OffsetTime` and `ZonedDateTime` can be used.
 - `net.lecousin.reactive.data.relational.annotations.ColumnDefinition` allows to specify constraints for schema generation.

 Additional methods may be declared in an Entity class to handle lazy loading, documented in the [dedicated section](#lazy-loading).